Automotive & Parts — South Korea

 Certification Introduction

 South Korea implements mandatory compliance access management for motor vehicles and their components.
-The core certification is K-MARK automotive certification, which falls under the scope of South Korea's unified KC certification system.
-It is supervised by the Korean Transportation Safety Authority (KOTSA), covering complete vehicles and various key components including engines, brake systems, steering systems, and on-board electrical equipment.
-It is a mandatory access requirement for products to clear customs legally and be marketed and sold in South Korea.
+The core certification is K-MARK automotive certification, which falls under the scope of South Korea's unified KC certification system, supervised by the Korea Transportation Safety Authority (KOTSA).
+It covers complete vehicles and various key components including engines, braking systems, steering systems, on-board electrical systems and other critical parts, and is a necessary access requirement for products to legally clear customs for export and be sold on the South Korean market.

 Technical Requirements